Need an ITIN? Get Your ITIN Here!

 How to Get ITIN for Amazon

-If you’re an international seller, in order to open an Amazon FBA account, it’s not necessary to have a tax identification number (such as an ITIN or EIN) in order to determine if you are a U.S. or non-U.S. person for U.S. income tax purposes.
-However… any reduction of the 30% statutory withholding tax rate application to your U.S. source payments will not apply to your account until you can provide a TIN (such as an ITIN or EIN)
+If you’re an international seller, to open an Amazon FBA account, it’s not necessary to have a tax identification number (such as an ITIN or EIN) to determine if you are a U.S. or non-U.S. person for U.S. income tax purposes.
+However… any reduction of the 30% statutory withholding tax rate applied to your U.S. source payments will not apply to your account until you can provide a TIN (such as an ITIN or EIN)

-So in order for Amazon to not withhold 30% of your income, you will need to get and provide an ITIN to Amazon.
+So for Amazon to not withhold 30% of your income, you will need to get and provide an ITIN to Amazon.

 If you’re not a U.S. citizen, you will need an Individual Tax Identification Number (ITIN) which you will need to provide to Amazon.